-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
+Both the D750 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Nikon D750 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D750:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.